ABOUT LOW-MID VOLUME INJECTION MOLDING

 - Radii: Using radii to smooth out sharp corners also helps to drop molded-in stress.

-- Bosses: Avoiding thick sections around screw bosses or they may cause voids in the molded part.
+- Bosses: Avoid thick sections around screw bosses or they may cause voids in the molded part.

 - Ribs: Ribs should be less than 60% of the thickness of the walls.